 gratitiude

-Imagine if Thanksgiving helped your diet?
-What if starting a tradition of gratitude resulted in becoming thinner?
-Well, it just might be possible.
-According to Dr. Robert Emmons, a professor of psychology at the University of California, Davis and the founder a research lab that studies the effects of grateful living found in a 2003 research study that participants who took time weekly to reflect on things for which they were grateful reported fewer symptoms of physical illness and spent more time exercising.
+According to Dr. Robert Emmons, professor of psychology at the University of California, Davis, and founder of a research lab that studies the effects of grateful living, a 2003 research study found that participants who took time weekly to reflect on things for which they were grateful reported fewer symptoms of physical illness and spent more time exercising.

-It is often quoted that what we most think about is what we become.
-Our self-talk tends to be negative and critical, so guess what we become?
-If you spend your day thinking about how fat you are, how much you hate yourself and how deprived you feel by your current diet, then you will amplify those miserable feelings.
-Complaining will inevitably create even more circumstances to despise.
+If you spend your day thinking about how fat you are, how much you hate yourself, and how deprived you feel by your current diet, you will amplify those miserable feelings.
+Complaining inevitably creates even more circumstances to despise.

-Furthermore, negative thinking can lead to less ability to cope with any annoyances, thus creating a bad day.
-On a bad day, we will often make the excuse that we have “earned” whatever fattening goodie we consume.
-If instead, you have turned your thoughts to gratitude, you have more fortitude!
-It becomes easier to stop before you bite.
-Feelings of serenity and quiet joy make it easier to brew a cup of tea rather than guzzle a high-calorie chocolate shake and a couple of cookies.
+If instead you turn your thoughts toward gratitude, you gain fortitude.
+It becomes easier to pause before you bite.
+Feelings of serenity and quiet joy make it easier to brew a cup of tea rather than guzzle a high-calorie chocolate shake with a couple of cookies.

 Try this little exercise: